ginguan/ginguan/README.md

 •	Amazon Clone Website: an ECommerce website that looks similar to Amazon, with product list and information, allow clients to modify shopping cart and submit shipping address and pay.
 Using **Nodejs**, **ReactJS**, **Redux**, **MongoDB**.
 -->

+• Movie Award Web: A webpage that can search OMDB api for movies, and allow the user to save their favourite movies they feel should be up for nomination (Up to 5 nominations).
+Using **HTML, Typescript, ReactJS** You can check the web page here: https://ginguan.github.io/Movie_Award/

+•	Tutorials Management Application: a web application allows users create, delete, search, update information of tutorials.
+Using **HTML, Typescript, AngularJS**. https://github.com/ginguan/simpleTutorial

 ## MOBILE APP PROJECTS ##

 •	Employee Mobile App: a mobile application that allows a company to store details on an employee information such as name, position, salary, picture, etc. includes camera access, images upload.
 Using **React Native, Node.js and express.js** and **MongoDB**. https://github.com/ginguan/employeeapp